das67333/gol_engines/README.md

           - unbounded: The pattern is unbounded in all directions
           - torus:     Opposite bounds of the field are stitched together

+  -p, --population
+          Count population of the resulting pattern

   -h, --help
           Print help (see a summary with '-h')
 ```

+#### Metafy
 ```
 $ target/release/gol_engines_cli help metafy
 Replace every basic cell with a corresponding metacell (see https://conwaylife.com/wiki/Unit_cell) and repeat it k times